Planning & Zoning

 Building Permit Questions: If you have questions regarding a building permit, please contact the Building Department directly with these questions for the fastest response.

-Counter hours: A “virtual” counter will be staffed daily from 8AM to 4PM, which are extended hours.
-Initial contact with staff should be established via email using this link.
+Counter hours: Starting October 13, Town Hall is open to the public from 8AM to 1PM weekdays.
+A "virtual" counter continues to be available from 8AM to 4PM daily, which are extended hours.
+Initial contact with staff may be established via email using this link.
+Select "Planning and Zoning" under the "select a category" tab to reach us.
 From there, you can work with staff to show them plans, setup phone calls, etc. Staff will gladly work with you to answer any other questions regarding a property and will generally be able to email you documentation, aerial screenshots, etc.

 Application submissions: Applications are still being accepted for all application types.
 To submit an Architectural Review Committee (ARC) application, please e-mail Marisa Anastasio, Senior Planner at Marisa.Anastasio@greenwichct.org.

-To submit any other application type, please contact both Katie DeLuca, Director of Planning and Zoning at Katie.DeLuca@greenwichct.org AND Peter Mangs, Applications Coordinator at firstname.lastname@example.org.
+To submit any other application type, please contact Peter Mangs, Applications Coordinator at email@example.com.
 Applications, checklists, and other information can be found on this website.

 Although we are accepting digital submissions, you will be required to send in a paper copy of your application with a check to the following address.
 The mail will be retrieved once a week.
 You can expect your check to be cashed shortly thereafter.